generation-org/JS/JS-08 - Introduction to Object Oriented Programming/README.md

 Add to your HTML page 2 books that reference the Book objects.

 #### Part 2 Booklist

 In your Javascript file - create a class `BookList`.

 *BookLists* should have the following properties:

 * Number of books marked as read
-* Number of books marked not read yet
+* Number of books marked as not read yet
 * A reference to the next book to read (book object)
 * A reference to the current book being read (book object)
 * A reference to the last book read (book object)